ccbbccbb/react-tw-breakpointer/README.md

 ```

 Behavior:
-- In development, the component renders on the client.
+- The component renders on the client whenever used from a Client Component.
-- In production and on the server, it resolves to a no-op.
+- On the server, it resolves to a no-op (to avoid RSC hook errors).
+- Uses an injected, namespaced stylesheet (`rtwbp-*`), independent of your Tailwind config.

 ### Next.js Pages Router